Skip to main content

 CC6.6 — Logical access removal on termination

 The control most companies fail.
-Codex measures the gap between HRIS termination and IdP deactivation:
+Codex measures the gap between HRIS termination and IdP deactivation.

 For an auditor, this is the killer evidence: a real timestamp diff per terminated employee proving the SLA holds.
 Codex also flags any termination where IdP deactivation didn’t happen within 24h — those become exceptions you have to remediate before audit.